plasmadancom/CTRL-HAT/README.md

 sudo i2cdetect -y 1
 ```

-You should see a grid of all poulated I&sup2;C devices.
+You should see a grid of all populated I&sup2;C devices.

 <p align="center">
     <img alt="I2cdetect output" src="/img/i2cdetect.gif" width="50%">